gchq/stroom-docs/content/en/docs/user-guide/properties.md

 The system defaults are hard-coded into the Stroom application code by the developers and can't be changed.
 These represent reasonable defaults, where applicable, but may need to be changed, e.g. to reflect the scale of the Stroom system or the specific environment.

-The default property values can either be viewed in the Stroom user interface ({{< stroom-menu "Tools" "Properties" >}}) or in the file `config/config-defaults.yml` in the Stroom distribution.
+The default property values can either be viewed in the Stroom user interface or in the file `config/config-defaults.yml` in the Stroom distribution.
+Properties can be accessed in the user interface by selecting this from the top menu:
+{{< stroom-menu "Tools" "Properties" >}}

 ### Global Database Value